 Accept the challenge to be the healthiest individual you can be.
 As you know that you are in a persistent pattern of growth and maturation, you will be most likely to respond best to whatever your husband does.

 This edited article came from the great book, Distant Partner by Dr Les Carter, published by Thomas Nelson Publishers.
-The subtitle for the book is: “How to tear down emotional walls and communicate with your husband.”
 We can’t recommend this book highly enough in helping wives do just that.
-There are so many other things that Dr Carter had to add to what was stated here, including case examples from people’s lives he’s counseled with that better illustrates and makes the points easier to understand.
-Because of space (and to inspire you to obtain the book yourself) we’ve had to edit some of those examples out.
-For that reason we recommend highly that you obtain the book to get a fuller understanding of what Dr Carter is explaining.
-The way we see it is, obtaining this book would be a very inexpensive way to start on a road to better understanding and working through issues that pertain to your husband that could greatly improve your relationship.
+There are so many other things that Dr Carter had to add to what was stated here, including case examples from people’s lives he’s counseled with that makes the points easier to understand.
+We’ve had to edit some of those examples out.
+For that reason we recommend that you obtain the book to get a fuller understanding of what Dr Carter is explaining.
+The way we see it is, obtaining this book would be an inexpensive way to start on a road to better understanding and working through issues that pertain to your husband that could greatly improve your relationship.
 It doesn’t substitute counseling but it could shorten the work you’d need to do with a counselor.
-Also, if you want to read this book along with your spouse (if he desires to do so) Dr Les Carter explains in the preface of the book the best way to be able to do this.